bobleesj/cifkit/paper-review-2.md

-## Review by @lancekavalsky
+## Response to @lancekavalsky

 **Code comments:**

 > For io related methods, e.g. the ones that generate histograms, more clarity is needed regarding where they write things by default.
 Running the histogram tutorial from the documentation, it wrote the histograms to a folder deep in my conda environment site-packages, which would likely not be intuitive to many users (particularly as this package is presented as being catered to users with less coding experience) and may cause issues on shared resources.

-Thank you for pointing that out.
-Yes, the histogram images were saved to the Anaconda environment, as that was where the .cif files were provided by default in the package.
-In the docs, I have included information about options to set the output path for users:
+Thank you for the details.
+Yes, the histogram images were saved to the Anaconda environment, as that was where the .cif files were provided by default in the installed package.
+In the docs, I have included information about options to set the output path for users for clarity:

 ```python
 # Optional: Specify the output directory where the .png file will be saved.